SanjeevaRDodlapati/QeMLflow/README.md

 ## 📊 Performance & Benchmarks

-ChemML has been benchmarked on standard chemistry datasets:
+QeMLflow has been benchmarked on standard chemistry datasets:

 | Dataset | Task | Accuracy | Speed |
 |---------|------|----------|-------|